RBB

 RBB is delighted to once again be named as an elite economics practice by Global Competition Review (GCR) in their 2026 listing.

-The firm acted for Booking.com in its challenge to the European Commission’s prohibition of its proposed acquisition of Etraveli, and also assisted Illumina in its successful appeal to the European Court of Justice against the block on its purchase of Grail.
-The consultancy also advised Korean Air and Asiana on their merger filings before the European Commission and other authorities, securing clearance subject to remedies across all jurisdictions.
+The team continued to advise on authority appeals, acting for Booking.com in its challenge to the European Commission’s prohibition of its acquisition of Etraveli, and for Illumina in its successful appeal before the European Court of Justice against the block on its acquisition of Grail.

 Our experience and expertise means our clients have the best chance of success before competition authorities and courts.